University Card Common Questions

 If you have already applied for your first card and it has subsequently been lost, stolen, damaged, is faulty or has incorrect data on it then you may request a replacement.
 See the replacement cards link to the left.

 5. University card functions

 Your University card is a very sophisticated piece of technology and has many functions, including: a means of identification, a library card, a building access card, a bus card (on NCT services, see below for more information) and a Sports Centre card (subject to joining).
-It can also be used for student discounts from certain retailers, online library borrowing and photocopying authorisation.
+It can also be used for online library borrowing and photocopying authorisation.

 To use your University card as a bus card, purchase bus travel from NCT’s Travel Centre or the Students’ Union Reception in the Portland Building (students only).
 The travel will then be loaded on to your University card.
 Staff are also able to purchase discounted travel passes through Payroll.
 Read more about this scheme.